What is HIIT?

 Make Sure Your Muscles are Warm and Loose

 This 20 minute treadmill HIIT routine is a great way to ensure that you get an awesome workout when you don’t have much time.
-If you’re new to HIIT, just go for 10 minutes at the beginning.
+If you’re new to HIIT, just go for 10 minutes at the beginning, and at slower speeds.
+It takes some practice to get comfortable with HIIT.
 As you gain endurance, you can increase the time until you can go for the full 20 minutes!

 Return to more HIIT Workouts.